diehlpk/diehlpk.github.io/cv/index.md

 1. A review for benchmark experiments for validation of peridynamic models, (submitted)
 1. Extracting constitutive mechanical parameters in linear elasticity using the virtual fields method within the ordinary state-based peridynamic framework, (submitted)
 1. Hybrid image processing approach for crack area detection and tracking using Digital Image Correlation results
-1. Robust finite element implementation for nonlocal fracture models
+1. Robust finite element implementation for non-local fracture models
 1. Numerical verification of a state-based softening peridynamic model for small displacements: Deducing material parameters from classical linear theory

 ###### Journal articles